-In the case of vacancy or of an impediment declared definitive by the Constitutional Council, the President of the Senate assures the interim of the President of the Republic for the managing [expédition] of the current affairs.
-The Prime Minister and the members of the Government, considered as having resigned, assure the managing of the current affairs.
-The interim President cannot terminate their functions.
-He cannot refer the people to [a matter] by way of referendum nor dissolve the National Assembly.
+In the case of vacancy or of an impediment declared definitive by the Constitutional Council, the President of the National Assembly, and in the case of definitive impediment of him, the President of the Constitutional Council, assures the interim of the President of the Republic for the managing [expédition] of current affairs.
+The Prime Minister and the members of the Government, considered as [having] resigned, assure the managing of current affairs.

+The interim President may not terminate their functions.
+He may not refer the people to [a matter] by way of referendum, nor dissolve the National Assembly.